khaors/geocompr/main.md

 The **raster** package supports numerous drivers with the help of **rgdal**.
 To find out which drivers are available on your system, run `raster::writeFormats()` and `rgdal::gdalDrivers()`.

-Raster objects can also be created from scratch using the `raster()` function.
+Rasters can also be created from scratch using the `raster()` function.
-This is illustrated in the subsequent code chunk, which demonstrates how.
+This is illustrated in the subsequent code chunk, which results in a new `RasterLayer` object.
 The resulting raster consists of 36 cells (6 columns and 6 rows specified by `nrow` and `ncol`) centered around the Prim Meridian and the Equator (see `xmn`, `xmx`, `ymn` and `ymx` parameters).
 The resolution (`res`) of 0.5 degrees corresponds to the default CRS of raster objects: WGS84.
 Values (`vals`) are assigned to each cell: 1 to cell 1, 2 to cell 2, and so on.